 Related Article: Ways to grow your email list

 5. Their websites are not optimized for mobile devices

-Most consumers do their online researchers for a business from their phones.
+Most consumers do their online research for a business from their phones.
 This is also how they prefer to make their purchases.
-If your website is not designed for mobile users then that is the potential business that you are losing.
+If your website is not designed for mobile users, then that is the potential business that you are losing.
 When consumers see that your website is not mobile-friendly, they abandon it because it does not meet their preferences.
 You must cater to the preferences of the consumers if you want to remain in business.
 If you do not have a mobile-friendly website, then it is almost certain your competition does, and their online business is doing great as a result.

 Related Article: 10 Reasons Why Your Business Website is Failing

 6. Entrepreneurs think that passion for a particular skill should be turned into a business